Know what a watch parasite is?

 The Components

-These are the primary components in most pocket watches, though the visual layout may change between models:
+These are the primary components in most American pocket watches, though the visual layout may change between models:

 The Mainspring